eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 **Market header**

 Shows the asset and the time remaining until the current market resolves.
-Each market has a fixed duration — when it expires, all shares pay out based on whether Bitcoin closed up or down.
+Each market has a fixed duration, when it expires, all shares pay out based on whether Bitcoin closed up or down.

 **Up and Down shares**